Today, Knox College celebrates Martin Luther King Jr.'s life and legacy, reaffirming his vision of "the belov...

 The Nether—Winner of the 2012 Susan Smith Blackburn Prize, The Nether explores the psychological and ethical consequences of virtual simulations as they collide with real life.
 Set in the not-so-distant future, this mind-numbing detective drama alternates between interrogation room reality and the darker side of the internet in order to raise questions about identity, technology, illicit fantasies, second life morality, and personal privacy.

-Neil Gaiman's Neverwhere—A stage adaptation by Rob Kauzlaric of the much loved fantasy novel.
+Neil Gaiman's Neverwhere—A stage adaptation by Rob Kauzlaric of the much loved epic fantasy novel.
 Produced by the company of Rep Term XVII, and featuring the largest set we've ever constructed in Harbach Theatre.

 The Secret in the Wings—Mary Zimmerman's adaptation of several fairy tales was the first ever Rep Term production in our blackbox Studio Theatre, performed by an ensemble of thirteen actors each playing multiple roles.